Trek Frame Serial Numbers

 the numbers.

-Many Trek bottom bracket shells have a one or two letter
+Many early Trek bottom bracket shells have a one or

-code stamped separately from the serial number.
-This was made by the
+two letter code stamped separately from the serial number.
+This was

-individual framebuilder to mark his/her work.
-If you know which mark
+made by the individual framebuilder to mark his/her work.
+On some bottom

 Serialization Date